opnfv/promise/requirements/05-impl.rst

 * Thresholds [0..N]: Lower/Upper limits for triggering change event for used/reserved/total capacity change for specified resource items
 * NotificationId [0..1]: Identification of existing capacity change event notification issued by the VIM.
-When specified.
-The previously defined conditions for change event notifications wil be re-used and notification sent to the additional requestor.
+When specified, the previously defined conditions for change event notifications will be re-used and notification sent to the additional requestor.

 Application/json::